jbrown544/interlingual-topic-modeling/README.md

 + Alphabetic-only Tokens
 + Lemma Within a Length Range

 A general EDA function computes various useful statistics over the text input.
+The statistics provided were loosely based upon a demonstration of the general EDA capabilities of the tool Splunk.
 The EDA independently processes using its own language model pipeline as it takes measure of the entire corpora versus the subset used by processing.

 See the Google Colab notebook subsection "Language-Neutral Processing Pipeline" for processing functions.
 A function is available using Gensim's simple parser for comparison purposes.